 Serving honey and cheese

-- Serve sliced toasted baguette or artisan crackers alongside your cheese platter, this will make it a little easier for your guests to eat.
+- Serve sliced toasted baguette or artisan crackers alongside your cheese platter, making it easier for your guests to eat.

-- Drizzle honey over cheese prior to serving.
-Or simply serve a jar of honey on the side to encourage guests to do their own drizzling.
-Don’t forget to serve with cashews or spiced Marcona almonds and raw cashews to further enhance the pairing experience.
+- Drizzle honey over the cheese before serving.
+Or serve a honey jar on the side to encourage guests to drizzle.
+Don’t forget to serve with cashews or spiced Marcona almonds to enhance the pairing experience.

 - And then there’s wine.

-- The right wine for each of these suggested pairings can make this party complete.
-From sparkling rose champagne or prosecco to sophisticated pinot noir and everything in between.
+- The right wine for these suggested pairings can complete this party, from sparkling rose champagne or prosecco to sophisticated pinot noir and everything in between.
 Have fun with it.

-- At our Honey House, we sell honeycomb specifically for our customers who are looking for interesting ways to incorporate honey into their diet.
+- At our Honey House, we sell honeycomb specifically for our customers looking for exciting ways to incorporate honey into their diet.
 Leaving the honeycomb whole is a great way to entertain guests.
-The comb is edible, guests simply cut off a slice of honeycomb and top the cheese and cracker.
+In addition, the comb is edible, so your guests can cut off a slice of honeycomb and top the cheese and cracker.